rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

 * should this expose MQTT so that events from serial devices get propagated? (rather than polled)
    - or just optionally add broker support? (in addition to REST API) (broker:port)
 * add documentation of all the API endpoints and link from here
+* add support for a remote Global Cache iTach Flex IP/Wifi serial interface where the Xantech Serial Bridge can't physically be connected via serial to the amplifier
+* ability to remote configure or rename zones/sources via the REST API

 # See Also